Vath-Song99/SCM_monolithic/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Below are some examples of how to use the API endpoints.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://sudden-wallet-fe9.notion.site/Student-Course-Management-0e52fd0b1b0c43b2957a56ffc41ff010?pvs=4)_

 ### Endpoint